Islands: Non-Places: Reception

 Islands drew comparisons to other minimalist art games, such as Flower (2009) by Thatgamecompany, Monument Valley (2014) by Ustwo, and Mountain (2014) by artist David OReilly.
 Jesse Singal at The Boston Globe compared it favorably to the classic adventure game Myst (1993), finding it less frustrating.
 Many reviewers felt the minimal gameplay made the game feel less like a traditional video game and more like a piece of interactive art, although there was uncertainty about Burton's intended meaning, or even if there was one.
 Warr speculated that the game represented "what the objects themselves might be dreaming."
 Several critics felt that the game left them thinking about the hidden beauty or wonder within mundane things, both within the game and in the real world after playing.
 Christ Priestman at Kill Screen wrote "the game lures you into seeing these pedestrian spaces as a kind of secret machine ... like a car made for James Bond that has taillights that flip to reveal missile launchers."

 Campbell Bird at 148Apps scored the gameplay and replay value poorly, but found it interesting as a one-off experience.
 Allison Meier of Hyperallergic found that the limited gameplay eventually became repetitive, but was impressed overall by the unexpected way each scene unfolded.
 Both Joshua Wise of Twinfinite and Rob Rich of Gamezebo expressed some frustration with the interaction mechanics, which they noted did not always clearly indicate where to click next.
 Rich's review was critical of the game as a whole, finding that the environmental fog detracted from the intriguing visuals, and the minimalist tapping-based gameplay was unsatisfying.
 Parkin's review dismissed those criticisms as "obvious [and] uninteresting," and argued that the lack of traditional gameplay in Islands was what made it appealing.

+Legacy

+Burton announced his follow-up game, Mirria, at Day of the Devs 2025.
+It will be published by Mografi Games.